-This study was a two-arm cluster-randomised trial.
-Within each community, we restricted randomisation on knowledge of HIV status and decline of an offer of HTS by all adults, males, females, younger and older community residents in previous PopART annual rounds.
+This study was a two-arm CRT.
+Within each community, we restricted randomization on knowledge of HIV status and a decline of an HTS offer by all adults, males, females, younger and older community residents in previous PopART annual rounds.
 All adolescents and adults (aged 16 years or older) resident in the community were included in the study regardless of prior participation in PopART.

 During household visits, CHiPs used their EDC device to enumerate households and collect data on uptake of services by individuals participating in the main PopART intervention.
-In the EDC, CHiPs recorded whether the individual opted to HIVST, whether the individual opted for supervised or unsupervised HIVST, whether an HIVST kit was provided for an absent individual and/or for couples HIV-testing (Appendix B).
+In the EDC, CHiPs recorded whether the individual opted for an HIVST, whether the individual opted for supervised or unsupervised HIVST, and whether an HIVST kit was provided for an absent individual and/or for couples performing HIV testing (Appendix B).
 During follow-up visits, CHiPs recorded whether the individual used the test, whether the test was read accurately, and the result of the HIVST.

 We measured the primary outcome using the data collected by CHiPs on their EDC devices.
-Data from the EDC are populated into a CHiP database, which is used in the HPTN071 trial to collect process data (Hayes, Floyd et al. 2017).
-Prior to the start of the study, we modified the EDC to allow CHiPs to collect data specific to HIVST.
-For individuals absent during household visits, the device collected data on whether the individual used an HIVST kit that was left for the absent individual.
-Other data collected on the EDCs included reasons for opting for a HIVST, whether the individual opted to test in the presence or absence of the CHiP, whether an absent individual used an HIVST kit that was left for them, and the result of an HIVST as read by the user and by the CHiP.
+Data from the EDC are populated into a CHiP database, which is used in the HPTN071 trial to collect process data (Hayes et al. 2017).
+Prior to the start of the study, we modified the EDCs to allow CHiPs to collect data specific to HIVST.
+For individuals absent during household visits, the devices collected data on whether the individual used an HIVST kit that was left for the absent individual.
+Other data collected on the EDCs included reasons for opting for an HIVST, whether the individual opted to test in the presence or absence of the CHiP, whether an absent individual used the HIVST kit left for them, and the result of an HIVST as read by the user and by the CHiP.

 We calculated the primary outcome among individuals enumerated between 1 February and 30 April 2017, defined as the full intervention implementation period.
-To allow time for CHiPs to follow-up individuals enumerated during this period and choosing to HIVST, we used follow-up data until 30 June 2017.
+To allow time for CHiPs to follow up with individuals enumerated during this period and choosing to self-test, we used follow-up data until 30 June 2017.
 Using data on follow-up visits conducted until 30 September 2017, we calculated the proportion of individuals with a reactive HIVST that were linked to confirmatory testing.
-Also using follow-up data through to 30 September 2017, we describe referral for HIV care among individuals newly diagnosed HIV-positive.
+Also using follow-up data through to 30 September 2017, we describe referral to HIV care among individuals newly diagnosed HIV-positive.
 Among individuals newly diagnosed HIV-positive and referred to care, we describe the proportion followed-up again post-referral.
-Based on information on those who were followed-up, we used the Kaplan-Meier method for time-to-event analysis to estimate the proportion of individuals linked to HIV care by 3-months after referral.
-Including in the denominator all individuals who were referred to care and in the numerator all individuals who were followed-up by CHIPs post-referral and were recorded as having linked to care within 3 months of referral, we estimated a "minimum" estimate of the percentage of individuals who linked to care by 3 months after referral.
+Based on information on those who received follow-up, we used the Kaplan-Meier method for time-to-event analysis to estimate the proportion of individuals linked to HIV care by three months after referral.
+Including in the denominator all individuals who were referred to care, and in the numerator all individuals who were followed-up by CHiPs post-referral and were recorded as having linked to care within three months of referral, we estimated a minimum estimate of the percentage of individuals who linked to care by three months after referral.